-Vista Bank business strategy was built based on the business model that includes main targeted market segments.

-Vista Bank (Romania) S.A. is a small to medium universal bank having as at 31.12.2020 the 18th position in the Romanian Banking System with 0.62% market share.
+Vista Bank business strategy follows the business model that includes main targeted market segments.
+Vista Bank (Romania) S.A. is a small to medium universal bank having as at 31.12.2021 the 18th position in the Romanian Banking System with 0.62% market share.